What is Copyright?

 Ready for more information?

 For more general information on copyright law, please see our Learning Engine video series.
+You can learn about registering your copyright claims, including about some of our applications for a few common types of works on our Engage Your Creativity Page.
 If you want more detailed information on copyright law, we invite you to read our Circulars or FAQs.
 For a more advanced guide, please use our Compendium of U.S. Copyright Office Practices, Third Edition.
 The Compendium is the Office’s administrative manual relating to the Copyright Act and our regulations and practices.
 It provides instruction to agency staff regarding their statutory duties and provides expert guidance to copyright applicants, practitioners, scholars, the courts, and members of the general public regarding institutional practices and related principles of law.

 The Copyright Office website, copyright.gov, is the definitive source of copyright information.
 If you need additional assistance, the Public Information Office is available to help.
 You can contact us online, call at (202) 707-3000 or 1-877-476-0778 (toll free), or visit the Office in Washington, DC, in the Library of Congress Madison Building.
 Staff is available Monday through Friday, 8:30 a.m. to 5:00 p.m., except federal holidays.
 Want to learn more about the Copyright Office and what we do?
 Visit our overview page, where you can discover how we have been helping the public since 1870.